pizzyander/bellabeat_daily_activity_analysis/README.md

 ## RECOMMENDATION
 1. The most active_hour finding could be used when planning a marketing strategy for running commercials. study show that targetting marketng campaign on specific activities that are most caried out by users are more likely to cause more engagement. the most prevailent activities that are most carried out at 5-7pm are: walking back from work, gym, evening walk etc.
 2.

+## LIMITATIONS
+- available data does not span over wide range of time so it is difficult to identify trends.
+-